kennism/homelab/tkgm/vsphere/README.md

 ---

 ### Step 7
-Untar the VMware Tanzu CLI ( `tar xf tanzu-cli-bundle-linux-amd64.tar` ) to an empty directory ( for example `~/tanzu-cli` )
+Untar the VMware Tanzu CLI ( `tar xf tanzu-cli-bundle-linux-amd64.tar` ) in an empty directory ( for example `~/tanzu-cli` )

-Copy the VMware Tanzu CLI binary to a location which is in the system path, for example: `/usr/local/bin` ( `cp ~/tanzu-cli/cli/core/v0.11.1/tanzu-core-linux_amd64 /usr/local/bin/tanzu` ).
+Copy the VMware Tanzu CLI binary to a location which is in the system path, for example: `/usr/local/bin` ( `cp ~/tanzu-cli/cli/core/v0.11.4/tanzu-core-linux_amd64 /usr/local/bin/tanzu` ).

 Make the destination file executable ( `chmod a=rx /usr/local/bin/tanzu` )